 Traditionally, this is a pasta that is served very simply.
 Just shredded basil and a little more Parmesan sprinkled on top at the table.
 But I can see how it could become a nice base for other flavours.
 Chopped steamed asparagus would be delicious mixed in and even — sorry, if I’m offending some family tradition but I’ve just got to say it — diced chicken.
 Peas wouldn’t feel out of place.
 I kept it simple for our first spin with it and it was a big hit.
 Warm and really lemony — it’s like spring time in a bowl!
 And it’s fast, fast, fast to make.
 I’m definitely adding this to our roster for lazy Wednesday dinners.
 Best of all it’s fit for both real girls and real princesses.

-While pasta is doing its thing: mix lemon juice, zest, oil, parmesan in a bowl.
-It will make a pretty gloppy sauce.
+While pasta is cooking mix lemon juice, zest, oil, parmesan in a bowl.
+I

 You might also like